Why Do I Have a Ginger Beard?

 Which Celebrities Have Ginger Beards?

-If you’re feeling insecure about having ginger in your beard and aren’t sure if it’s a look you want to keep, here are some celebs who have decided to embrace this development.
+If you’re feeling insecure about having ginger in your beard and aren’t sure if it’s a look you want to keep, here are some celebs who have decided to embrace these mutated genes.

 Michael C Hall